-7. Pupils attending Short Stay Schools and pupils with special educational needs.
+7. Pupils with special educational needs.

-A separate policy applies to pupils in these categories.
+A separate policy applies to pupils in this category.

 In all other cases the County Council will consider requests from parents who feel that their child requires transport to their nearest school and they are not statutorily entitled to any assistance in cases of significant non-financial exceptional circumstances.